Феохромоцитома

 Аналізи сечі

-Urinary metanephrine and normetanephrine levels are slightly less specific for pheochromocytoma than plasma free metanephrine, but elevation of either metabolite has about 95% sensitivity .
+Urinary metanephrine and normetanephrine levels are slightly less specific for pheochromocytoma than plasma free metanephrine, but elevation of either metabolite has approximately 95% sensitivity .
 Two or 3 normal results while the patient is hypertensive render the diagnosis extremely unlikely.
 Measurement of urinary norepinephrine and epinephrine is less accurate.

-The principal urinary metabolic products of epinephrine and norepinephrine are the metanephrines (metanephrine and normetanephrine), vanillylmandelic acid (VMA), and homovanillic acid (HVA).
 Healthy people excrete only very small amounts of these substances.
 Normal values for 24 hours are as follows:

 • Free epinephrine and norepinephrine < 100 mcg (< 582 nmol)